 - Patients benefit by getting the chance to give their opinion on the process, from their initial inquiry to post-treatment follow-up care;

 - Hospitals gain by learning more about how patients experience them and where improvements can be made;

 - Facilitators get to see what are the most common barriers between hospitals and patients; and

 - Future patients can get an insight into the overall patient experience at a hospital, breaking down their fear of the unknown.

-To date in 2016, we’ve received 221 patient reviews, from a small fraction of patients who booked treatments through MEDIGO this year.
+To date, we've received over 1,000 reviews – and that's just a small fraction of patients who booked treatments through MEDIGO.
 Getting patients to review their medical procedures is not easy.
 More often than not, people who have received treatment just want to heal and move on from the experience.
-This holds particularly true if a patient receives a complex treatment (like a hip replacement or cancer treatment), a major event in anyone’s life.
+This holds particularly true if a patient receives a complex treatment (like a hip replacement or cancer treatment), a major event in anyone's life.

 Each patient gets up to four email review requests.
 Even though this is probably annoying to the individual patient, we believe that the more real patient reviews others can read, the better.

 Here's what you need to know about how we deal with patient reviews: